Thyraz/energy-custom-graph/README.md

 ## Configuration Reference

-The card automatically selects the recorder statistics period (5-minute, hourly, daily, or monthly) based on the chosen timeframe so every series shares aligned buckets.
+By default the card mirrors the core energy cards and automatically selects the recorder statistics period (5-minute, hourly, daily, or monthly) based on the chosen timeframe so every series shares aligned buckets.
+You can override this behaviour via the `aggregation` options described below.

 ### Card options